LiorJerbi/LiorJerbi/README.md

 ## About Me

-I'm a second-year Computer Science student from Israel.
+I'm a third-year Computer Science student from Israel.
 I have a passion for coding and enjoy working on various projects, some of which are done independently and others with my student colleagues.

 ## Projects